RudeRaccoon/alfred-chrome-incognito-workflow/README.md

 # Alfred Workflow: Chrome Incognito

-This workflow will open Google Chrome in an Incognito session.
+Open Google Chrome in Incognito mode.
 If already open, it'll open a new Incognito window.